Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/README.md

-# Chinese-English Code-Switching Analysis of Stack Exchange Posts
+# Chinese-English Code-Switching Analysis: The Case of Stack Exchange Posts

 **Author:** Qidu Fu
 **Email:** qiduf@andrew.cmu.edu
 **Date:** April 15, 2025

 ## Summary

 This project analyzes Chinese-English code-switching in posts from a Chinese-language Stack Exchange site.
 The aim is to detect instances of code-switching, measure its frequency, and explore how different domains influence the occurrence of code-switching in this bilingual online community.
 The findings provide insights into multilingual communication patterns, particularly among bilingual users in online communities.

-**Keywords:** Chinese-English bilinguals, code-switching, Stack Exchange, bilingual communication, online communities
+**Keywords:** Chinese-English , code-switching, Stack Exchange, multilingual communication, online communities

 ## Data

 The data for this project is collected using the **Stack Exchange API**, specifically querying posts from a Chinese-language focused Stack Exchange site.
 This dataset includes question posts from users who engage in bilingual Chinese-English discourse, providing a real-world view of code-switching in online forums.
-1,000 randomly selected records of the data sourced from the API were provided in this [stack_exchange_cleaned_sample.csv](data/stack_exchange_cleaned_sample.csv) in the [data](#data) directory.
+1,000 randomly selected records of the data sourced from the API were provided in this [stack_exchange_cleaned_sample.csv](data/stack_exchange_cleaned_sample.csv) in the data directory.

 - **Link:** [Stack Exchange API](https://api.stackexchange.com/)
 - **Attribution:** Stack Exchange